H.E. Ambassador Lana Nusseibeh

 Ambassador Nusseibeh received an MA (Cantab) and BA (Hons) in History from the University of Cambridge in the United Kingdom, and an MA with Distinction in Israeli and Jewish Diaspora Studies from the School of Oriental and African Studies (SOAS), University of London in 2003.

-She is a member of the Board of Trustees of the Emirates Diplomatic Academy and serves on the Advisory Board of The London School of Economics’ Middle East Centre.
+She is a member of the Board of Trustees of the Emirates Diplomatic Academy, the Board of Directors of Security Council Report (SCR), and serves on the Advisory Board of The London School of Economics’ Middle East Centre.